madhavanrmiitm/tds-project2/media/README.md

 ![Overall Distribution(media/overall_distribution.png)](https://github.com/madhavanrmiitm/tds-project2/blob/main/media/overall_distribution.png)

 ### Dataset Narrative
-The analysis of the Media dataset indicates that there is a high variance in views, with a few media items getting extremely high views.
-The rating distribution shows a relatively even spread across the ratings, with a slight bias toward higher ratings.
+The analysis of the Media dataset reveals significant variance in views, with a small number of media items receiving exceptionally high views.
+The rating distribution is fairly uniform, though there is a slight tendency toward higher ratings.

-The views and ratings of the media are not strongly correlated, which suggests that high views do not necessarily mean high ratings.
+There is little correlation between views and ratings, suggesting that high view counts do not necessarily correlate with high ratings.